Why is Creativity Important for Innovation and Growth

 IDEO Partner Emeritus and Executive Design Director

-I’ve always believed that creativity is at the core of being human.
+I’ve always believed in the importance of creativity – it’s at the core of being human.
 I don’t think there’s ever been a time when it hasn’t been important, but it may be more acceptable now.
-Because one of the problems with creative people is they upset the status quo.
+One of the problems with creative people is that they upset the status quo.
 Creativity is about making change.
 By its nature, even when it’s directed to improving things, creativity tends to be disruptive or subversive, unless it’s accepted in a space as the norm.
 Maybe society is moving toward creativity being recognized as a more significant advantage of being human.
 There seems to be a lot more excitement around it.
 We’ve had some serious times in history where creativity has been frowned upon.
-Certain groups of people have been allowed to be creative, but it’s been stomped out quite a lot through human history.
+Certain groups of people have been allowed to be creative, but it’s been stomped out quite a lot throughout human history.
 We’re reclaiming our heritage.
 It’s an exciting time.

 Creativity is a competitive tool